 Surgical Side-Effects Affecting Urination

 Loss of bladder control (urinary incontinence) after surgery can be a devastating complication with a very negative impact on quality of life.
-The good news is that, with appropriate evaluation and treatment, incontinence is usually treatable.
 Bladder control problems for the first few months following radical prostatectomy are to be expected.
 A biofeedback program (see below) may be helpful during this period to help restore bladder control.
-The problem is that in some men incontinence persists beyond the usual three to six-month recovery period.
+The problem is, that in some men, incontinence persists beyond the usual three to six-month recovery period.

 Biofeedback